-.
-The line chart above illustrates the comparison between Pre-test and Post-test scores of students in the experimental class who engaged in mathematics lessons on building block space using an Augmented Reality application.
-The red line represents the scores achieved by students prior to the intervention (Pre-test), while the green line depicts their performance following the intervention (Post-test).
-A noticeable improvement is evident across nearly all students, with the green shaded areas emphasizing where the Post-test scores surpassed the Pre-test scores, signifying clear learning gains.
+The line chart in Fig. 2 illustrates the comparison between the Pre-test and Post-test scores of students in the experimental class who engaged in mathematics lessons on building block space using an Augmented Reality application.
+The red line represents students' scores before the intervention (Pre-test), while the green line depicts their performance following the intervention (Post-test).
+A noticeable improvement is evident across nearly all students, with the green-shaded areas emphasizing where the Post-test scores surpassed the Pre-test scores, signifying clear learning gains.
 The average score experienced a substantial increase from 37.4 to 70.8.
-Additionally, the lowest score rose from 20.0 to 40.0, and the highest score increased significantly from 60.0 to 95.0.
-This visualization strongly supports the conclusion that the integration of Augmented Reality in the learning process had a positive impact on students' understanding and performance in the topic of building block space.
+The lowest score rose from 20.0 to 40.0, and the highest score increased significantly from 60.0 to 95.0.
+This visualization strongly supports the conclusion that the integration of Augmented Reality in the learning process positively impacted students' understanding and performance in the topic of building block space.

-The results showed that the use of Augmented Reality (AR) in learning geometry contributed significantly to the improvement of student understanding compared to the use of conventional media (video).
-Based on statistical tests using paired sample t-test, there is an increase in geometry understanding scores in the experimental class (use of AR) from an average of 37.4 (SD = 9.6) before the use of AR to 70.8 (SD = 11.8) after the use of AR, with a value of t (24) = 12.34, p < 0.001.
-Meanwhile, in the control class (conventional media), the score increased from an average of 35.8 (SD = 9.4) to 62.2 (SD = 11.7) with a value of t(24) = 8.92, p < 0.001.
-This difference shows that ARbased learning is more effective in improving students' understanding of the concept of building space compared to conventional methods.
-In addition, the increase in the highest score in the experimental class was more significant, namely from 60 to 95, while in the control class it only increased from 55 to 80.
+The results showed that the use of Augmented Reality (AR) in learning geometry contributed significantly to improving student understanding compared to conventional media (video).
+Based on statistical tests using paired sample t-tests, there is an increase in geometry understanding scores in the experimental class (use of AR) from an average of 37.4 (SD = 9.6) before the use of AR to 70.8 (SD = 11.8) after the use of AR, with a value of t (24) = 12.34, p < 0.001.
+Meanwhile, in the control class (conventional media), the score increased from an average of 35.8 (SD = 9.4) to 62.2 (SD = 11.7), with a value of t(24) = 8.92, p < 0.001.
+This difference shows that AR-based learning improves students' understanding of building space more effectively than conventional methods.
+In addition, the increase in the highest score in the experimental class was more significant, namely from 60 to 95, while in the control class, it only increased from 55 to 80.
 The lowest score in the experimental class also showed a better improvement (from 20 to 40) than the control class (from 20 to 30).
 These results indicate that the use of AR not only helps improve students' overall understanding but also reduces the understanding gap between individuals.
-This result is in line with the research of Chang et al. (2022) who found that the use of AR in geometry learning increased students' spatial concept understanding by 24.5% compared to conventional methods.
-In addition, research by Wu et al. (2021) showed that students who used AR were more active in exploring geometry concepts and showed a 30% increase in learning motivation compared to the control group.
+This result is in line with the research of Gargrish et al., who found that the use of AR in geometry learning increased students' spatial concept understanding by 24.5% compared to conventional methods [30].
+In addition, research by Liu et al. showed that students who used AR were more active in exploring geometry concepts and showed a 30% increase in learning motivation compared to the control group [31].
 Thus, the data obtained not only shows a significant increase in understanding but also corroborates the findings from previous studies that emphasize the benefits of AR in improving critical thinking skills and student engagement in geometry learning.